 To ensure you only include results where the specified filter field has a value, we recommend adding the same field again using the is set test.
 For example, when filtering by Location does not equal a specified list of countries/regions, also add a filter for Location is set.
 You can also preview the filter results by selecting Edit and preview results.

-Under Activity match parameters, select when a policy violation will be triggered.
-Choose to trigger when a single activity matches the filters or only when a specified number of Repeated activities are detected.
+Under Create filters for the policy, select when a policy violation will be triggered.
+Choose to trigger when a Single activity matches the filters or only when a specified number of Repeated activities are detected.

 - If you choose Repeated activity, you can set In a single app.
 This setting will trigger a policy match only when the repeated activities occur in the same app.
 For example, five downloads in 30 minutes from Box trigger a policy match.